Community Scientist Program

 • Be able to participate in scheduled program activities

-• If selected for the program, be willing to complete onboarding forms so you can receive the honorarium at the completion of the program
+• If selected for the program, be willing to complete onboarding forms to receive stipend at the completion of the program

 Program Location

 The program is hosted by the CaRE2 Center as led by the Community Outreach Core.
-The program will be hybrid; 90% online (virtual) and 1 day in person.
-This is a 13-week program, meeting once a week for a 2-hour duration.
+The program will be hybrid; 80% online (virtual) and 2 days in person.
+This is a 10-week program, meeting once a week for a 2-hour duration.

 Program Objectives